 Once appointed, the personal representative must take charge the estate and move forward with the activities required to settle the decedent’s affairs and distribute the estate’s assets.

 - Manage decedent’s property.
 The personal representative must figure what property is part of the estate.
 This might be limited to the decedent’s house, the contents of the decedent’s house, the decedent’s vehicle, and bank account.
 Or, property may be more extensive and may be in the hands of other people.
 The personal representative must secure the property and protect it from loss.
 They must also determine the value of the property, hiring professional appraisers if necessary.
 The information about estate property and its value must be compiled in an inventory and filed with the court.
 Md.
 Code, Est. & Trusts § 7-601.
+An experienced Maryland estate administration lawyer can help with preparing the inventory.
 If the estate includes the decedent’s small business, the personal representative may be required to make sure that the business continues during the administration process.

 - Notify creditors.
 To begin the process of paying the decedent’s debt, the personal representative is required to notify the decedent’s creditors.
 This is done through the mail to known creditors and through newspaper publication to all other creditors.
 Md.
 Code, Est. & Trusts § 7-103.1

 - Pay valid claims.
 After the claims are reviewed, the personal representative is required to pay the deceased’s debts from estate funds and not from their own person assets.
 In addition to the decedent’s debts, the personal representative must also pay expenses of administration such as filing fees and fees for professional services.
 Md.
 Code, Est. & Trusts § 8-105.

 - File tax returns.
 The personal representative must file the decedent’s outstanding personal returns as well as returns required to be filed by the estate.
 If any taxes are due, the personal representative must pay them from estate assets.